Tarot Runes I Ching Stichomancy Contact

 Click for Details Click for Details Click for Details

-Click for DetailsThe card at the top left represents how you see yourself.
+Click for DetailsThe fifth card, placed to the left of the significator represents Earth.
+It describes your physical presence, position in life, and the influence of the material world.
 Justice, when reversed: Lack of balance, harmony and integrity.
 The suspension of action until a decision is made.
 Lawsuits and prosecutions.
 Unjust decisions and the consequences of those decisions.
 A turn for the worse in legal matters.

-Click for DetailsThe card in the center left represents how you feel about your partner.
+Click for DetailsThe eighth card, the reconciler, is placed below the cross in the third vertex of the triangle.
+This is the force that will resolve the conflict between the bottom left and bottom right cards.
+By meditating on this force and bringing more of it into your life, you can bring the matter at hand to a swifter conclusion than would naturally occur.
 Eight of Swords (Interference), when reversed: Learning a valuable lesson from the unexpected consequences of prior decisions.
 Narrowly escaping criticism, censure, and the imposition of external restrictions.
 Focusing on the crux of a problem and freeing oneself from a difficult situation.
 Coming to grips with a past failure or humiliation and moving on.